j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 ## Performance
 * Chromium consumes a little bit more memory than Firefox, but starts up faster
-* Chromium tends to make better use of multicore systems, using separate processes for each tab.
+* Chromium tends to make better use of multi-core systems, using separate processes for each tab.
 This feature is still in development on Firefox
 * The browsers have competitive Javascript performance, but Firefox has better support for the newest javascript features

 ## Features